How to use Photoshop: Common retouching mistakes and how to avoid them

 Having retouched images of celebrities such as Ed Sheeran, Macklemore and Kevin Durant and worked with magazines such as WIRED, Lightroom Magazine and Print Magazine, it’s safe to say professional retoucher Viktor Fejes knows exactly how to use Photoshop.

 He also knows exactly how you shouldn’t use it.
-We caught up with Viktor ahead of his two live shows on Karl Taylor Education to find out some of the common mistakes he sees in Photoshop and how to avoid them.
+We caught up with Viktor ahead of his two live shows (a live interview and live retouch) on Karl Taylor Education to find out some of the common mistakes he sees in Photoshop and how to avoid them.

 1. Trying to run before you can walk